srid/zulip-archive/README.md

 vim config/config.dhall
 ```

 NOTE: You can also pass the contents of the config file in the environment variable `ZULIP_ARCHIVE_CONFIG` which takes precedence over the config file.
+This can be used to setup GitHub Pages workflow (see `./.github/workflows`).

 To build and run the site: